 Natural Ways to Control Cabbage Worms

 While there are many pesticides that could easily control cabbage worms, your best bet is to use an organic method for the safety of yourself and your plants.
 Pesticides are not recommended because they will quickly contaminate your soil, grass, and other surrounding plants.
 Worst of all, they can be seriously dangerous to humans and pets, seeing as they are ultimately a form of poison.
 Organic methods are highly recommended and will keep your garden in great shape year after year.

 Will You Remember This Next Year?

-One of the most important things we could recommend to any gardener (whether you are just beginner or a seasoned veteran) would be to keep a garden journal.
+One of the most important things we could recommend to any gardener (whether you are just a beginner or a seasoned veteran) would be to keep a garden journal.
 We just started our garden journal this year, and we can honestly say it is going to be great to be able to look back at all of our notes when this time comes next year.
 This journal will give us reminders for every important technique we have used, as well as the techniques that we will never use again!

-For example, it will remind us to put on our floating row cover so that we will not have an issue with cabbage worms and to also make sure that same row cover is secure enough so as to not let any cabbage moths enter to lay eggs.
+For example, it will remind us to put on our floating row cover so that we will not have an issue with cabbage worms and to also make sure that that same row cover is secure enough so as to not let any cabbage moths enter to lay eggs.
 Trust us, it is worth it to have a little reminder so that you are able to enjoy your cruciferous greens and other delicious vegetables all season long.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.